opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~
  |Star_Sky|

-Creates, in the selected column, a simple star field with variable brightness with overlayed clouds.
+Creates a new column/layer containing a simple star field with variable brightness with overlayed clouds.
 Sets the color of the overlayed clouds defining the RGBA values of the Cloud Color parameter.

 The stage of the stars displacement can be controlled by using the Evolution value; by setting the variation of this value between two keys, you set how much the displacement map image changes during the animation.